zoli2010/mlh-init-2022/README.md

 All in all, MLH INIT 2022 was one of the best code-related events that I have participated in within my 14 years of life experience.
 It has inspired me to genuinely participate in future hackathons and events, as well as motivated me to do my best for my future self.
 This event has re-sparked my interest for coding, and it has brought me to meet new, like-minded individuals who share the same interests as me.

-I am planning to update this README and create a postmortem after the closing ceremony, as well as include relevant information about the projects within this repository.
-But that's for another time.